luiscartor/luiscartor.github.io.old/RMT_part3.md

     ## 5   45  6048  370   55  315  282  153
     ## 6   53  4050  389  122  267  310  214

-And extract the environmental conditions for the background sample:
+And can also use the `extract()` function to get the environmental conditions for the background sample:

 ``` r
 conditions_bg<- extract(clim,bg)